Creditanstalt: Anschluss and World War II

 Later in 1938, the bank was jointly taken over, without compensation, by German government holding VIAG, the Deutsche Bank, and the Reichsbank, which held respectively 51 percent, 25 percent, and 12 percent of its capital.
-In 1939, its name was abbreviated to Creditanstalt-Bankverein.
+In 1939, its name was abbreviated to Creditanstalt-Bankverein; the fiction of independence was maintained for propaganda purposes, but in practice the bank was run as a fully integrated operation of Deutsche Bank.

+Following the annexation of the Sudetenland, the bank opened branches in Lundenburg (Břeclav), Nikolsburg (Mikulov) and Znaim (Znojmo), then in 1939 took over the former operations of Böhmische Union Bank in the newly formed Slovak Republic.
 Its Lviv-based affiliate the Akcyjny Bank Hipoteczny was nationalized following the Soviet invasion of Poland in September 1939, and later liquidated.
 In April 1942, Deutsche Bank raised its ownership to 51 percent by acquiring a block of shares from VIAG.
-During wartime, the Creditanstalt expanded its operations into Nazi-occupied Czechoslovakia, Poland, Yugoslavia, and in Nazi-allied Bulgaria.
+During wartime, the Creditanstalt-Bankverein expanded its operations into Nazi-occupied Czechoslovakia, Poland, Yugoslavia, and in Nazi-allied Bulgaria.
+These included the formerly Bankverein-controlled Allgemeiner Jugoslawischer Bankverein (Belgrade and Zagreb) and Allgemeiner Bankverein in Polen (Warsaw), a minority interest in the Moravian Bank (Moravská banka) in Brno, and 30-percent stakes in the Böhmische Union Bank (Prague), Deutsch-Bulgarische Kreditbank (Sofia), and Banca Comercială Română (Bucharest).

 Even though Josef Joham, its former head and still board member during the war, made contact with the U.S. Office of Strategic Services, the Creditanstalt in that period settled the financial issues of several Nazi concentration camps as well as the Aryanization of Jewish-owned businesses, like the re-establishment of Sascha-Film as Wien-Film Limited.